Charlie85270/tail-kit/README.md

 ### Prerequisites

-Node.js 10.13 or later
+Node.js 10.13 - 14.18.2

-Recommended : **Node v16.13.0** We also support Volta and/or Nodenv
+Recommended : **Node v14.18.2** We also support Volta and/or Nodenv Newer versions of Node break current Webpack 4.

 Install dependencies: